PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Chunk-based Memory Management

-The states of all its tensors determine a chunk's possible location.
-When all tensors of a chunk are in the FREE state, the chunk's memory space can be released or reused by other chunks.
+A chunk's location in heterogeneous space is determined by the states of all its tensors.
+When all tensors of a chunk are in the FREE state, the chunk's memory space can be reused by other chunks or released.
 If any of the tensors of a chunk is in COMPUTE state, the chunk must be located on the required computing device.
-If none of its tensors is in COMPUTE and at least one of its tensors is in a HOLD-like state, we can place the chunk in heterogeneous memory space, i.e., it can be located on CPU and GPU memory.
-Figure~\ref{fig:fsm} shows the state transition of a param fp16 tensor during training.
+If none of its tensors is in COMPUTE and at least one of its tensors is in a HOLD-like state, the chunk may be in any place of the heterogeneous memory space.

-The state of param fp16 tensor is HOLD after being initialized (randomly initialized or read from the pre-train model).
-In FWD, before operator computing starts, the chunk of the param fp16 to be computed must be placed on the computing device, and states of all its tensors are converted from FREE to COMPUTE.
-After the computing is finished, the tensor states become HOLD\_AFTER\_FWD, so that the tensor does not have to be held in the computing device and can be evicted to other memory if necessary.
-After all operators of the model finished FWD, the state of all param fp16 tensors is reset to HOLD to ensure the correct execution of BWD.
-This is because the gradient checkpointing optimization~\cite{chen2016training, bulatov2018fitting} will conduct FWD computation on the partial model during BWD.
+The state of param fp16 tensor is set to HOLD after being initialized (randomly initialized or loaded from the pre-train model).
+Before operator FWD computing starts, PatrickStar uses Algorithm~\ref{alg:access_tensor} to access the tensors from chunks.
+In line~\ref{alg:access_tensor_prep}, the chunk containing the param fp16 to be computed has to be resident on the computing device.
+If not, the chunk manager will move the chunk to the computing device from other devices, which may evict a chunk on the computing device if its memory is full.
+The details of chunk eviction strategy of chunk manager will be elaborated in Section~\ref{sec:chunk_evict}.
+At last, state of the tensor is converted to COMPUTE (Line~\ref{alg:access_tensor_state_update}), which is stored in tensor's attribute ps\_attr.
+Line~\ref{alg:access_tensor_dist} is used for parallel training and will be elaborated Section~\ref{sec:scale_m_gpu}.
+After the computing is finished, we release tensor using Algorithm~\ref{alg:release_tensor} by setting training\_stage as FWD and target\_state as HOLD\_AFTER\_FWD.
+The tensor states become HOLD\_AFTER\_FWD, so that the tensor can be evicted to other device if necessary.

+After all operators of the model finished FWD, the states of all param fp16 tensors are reset to HOLD to ensure the correct execution of BWD.
+This is because the activation checkpointing optimization~\cite{chen2016training} will conduct FWD computation between two checkpoints during BWD.
+In this way, if the HOLD states generated by FWD and BWD are not distinguished, we cannot know whether all the tensors in the chunk have finished BWD.